terman37/RPi-Nginx-ReverseProxy_HomeSetup/README.md

 ## Config

 - Dyndns already created (today on ISP router)
-  - Move to RPI ? ddclient
+  - Move to RPI ? ddclient - TBD
 - Reverse proxy will run on an unused Raspberry Pi

-#TODO: check which version?

 - Connection to anywhere has to be done through TLS encrypted https:
   - target CryptCheck A or A+